Assembled delegates at the men’s rights conference in London’s ExCel centre | Justice for Men and Boys

 LW: Second part of that question is what’s it like being a woman within the men’s rights movement?

 KS: It’s excellent, it’s excellent, it’s awesome to be part of this movement.
-One of the things that always struck me is, because I come to a lot of these things, and I have never ever in anyway felt uneasy or unsafe; there’s some wacky guys here sometimes, right, at these things, they’re a little socially awkward, they’re a little goofy, for sure.
+One of the things that always struck me is, because I come to a lot of these things, and I have never ever in any way felt uneasy or unsafe; there’s some wacky guys here sometimes, right, at these things, they’re a little socially awkward, they’re a little goofy, for sure.
 But I’ve never felt in anyway endangered while I’ve been here.

-But, you know, there was this male feminist I did an interview with, and I did a sort of conversation with him online, about a year and a half ago, and he seemed desperate to jam me back into a female victim box – he seemed absolutely desperate to essentially say what you've said to me here, some of the things that you have said to me here, you know: don’t you feel you’ve been victimised by sexism?
+But, you know, there was this male feminist I did an interview with, and I did a sort of conversation with him online, about a year and a half ago, and he seemed desperate to jam me back into a female victim box.
+He seemed absolutely desperate to essentially say what you've said to me here, some of the things that you have said to me here, you know: don’t you feel you’ve been victimised by sexism?
 Don’t you feel you’ve been treated unfairly?
 Well, of course I have, everybody has.
-But he just seemed determined to cram me back into this box of female victimhood, where he could, I don’t know, be my rescuer and the rescuer of all woman and then, like 8 months later he shot his girlfriend to death.
+But he just seemed determined to cram me back into this box of female victimhood, where he could, I don’t know, be my rescuer and the rescuer of all woman and then, like eight months later he shot his girlfriend to death.